ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 It is a traditional roleplaying game in that there is a GM and players.
 The players play characters, each guided by the internal thoughts of their character as to what decisions they make, and the GM plays the world, including non-player characters (NPCs) and abstract threats.

 It features an abstract, conflict-based, resolution method and scalable, customizable, character descriptions.
 Designed to emulate the way characters in fiction face and overcome challenges, it is suitable for a wide variety of genres and play styles.
+It is particularly suited to pulp genres (including their descendants comic books) and cinematic, larger-than-life, action.

 It is a rules-light system that facilitates beginning play easily, and resolving conflicts in play quickly.